A-Olson8/Portfolio-1/README.md

 &nbsp;&nbsp;&nbsp;

 &ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;After looking throughout the charts, Winston narrows down his area of interest into 4 zipcodes(02109, 02115, 02116, 02118).
-He asks for some additional charts that go further in depth on how much demand there is within these specific zipcodes.
+He asks for some additional charts that go further in depth on the compitition within these specific zipcodes.

 &nbsp;